awsdocs/aws-cdk-guide/doc_source/bootstrapping.md

 ### Versioning<a name="bootstrapping-contract-roles"></a>

 The `DefaultStackSynthesizer` requires four IAM roles for four different purposes\.
-If these are given non\-standard ARNs, the synthesizer needs to be told about the ARNs\.
+If you are not using the default roles, the synthesizer needs to be told the ARNs for the roles you want to use\.
 The roles are:
 + The *deployment role* is assumed by the AWS CDK Toolkit and by AWS CodePipeline to deploy into an environment\.
 Its `AssumeRolePolicy` controls who can deploy into the environment\.
 The permissions this role needs can be seen in the template\.
 + The *file publishing role* and the *image publishing role* are assumed by the AWS CDK Toolkit and by AWS CodeBuild projects to publish assets into an environment: that is, to write to the S3 bucket and the ECR repository, respectively\.
 These roles require write access to these resources\.
 + *The AWS CloudFormation execution role* is passed to AWS CloudFormation to perform the actual deployment\.
 Its permissions are the permissions that the deployment will execute under\.
 The permissions are passed to the stack as a parameter that lists managed policy ARNs\.